New York Child Custody Modification Lawyers

 - Wishes of the children (if they are mature enough to state their wishes)

 - Character and circumstances of the persons involved

 - Any other factor that the courts deems as relevant

-If you can show a change in circumstances and that the requested modification is in the best interest of the children, then the court may modify the child custody schedule.
+If you can show a change in circumstances and that the requested modification is in the interest of the children, then the court may modify the child custody schedule.